niryeffet/perlloop/README.md

 ## Why Perl?
 The default variable.

-Also, it was initially written long time ago (before epoll), when perl was still popular...
+Also, it was initially written long time ago (before epoll), when perl was still popular.

 The default input and pattern-searching variable ($_) makes it super easy to write code and focus only on the application logic, with zero boiler-plate code.
 Example: easily mapping Panasonic TV remote to control audio even when the TV if off.